 – Jason Fried & David Heinemeier Hansson from Rework (full disclosure – I earn a commission if you purchase)

 Thanks again for taking the time to answer these questions and sharing your story.
 I wish you both continued success and millions of more downloads!
 If anyone wanted to learn more about what you do, where should they go?

 Thanks Pat for giving us this opportunity and reaching out.
 We really appreciate it.
-They can find everything they need about us on our website at Free the Apps!

 -End of Interview-

 This is Pat again!